-Dividends are recognised when declared during the financial year.
+Dividends are recognised when declared during the financial year and no longer at the discretion of the Company.

 (n) Foreign currency transactions

 Foreign currency transactions are translated into Australian dollars using the exchange rates prevailing at the dates of the transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at financial year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in profit or loss.